-I’ve written this guide to show you some beautiful places on the island of Paros, I’ll take you to bizarre beaches and tranquil villages.
+I’ve written this guide to show you the gorgeous spots you can find on the island of Paros.
+I’ll take you to unique beaches and tranquil villages.
 You’ll also find tips about local food and where to stay.

 Paros has a mountain landscape that blends with the turquoise waters of the sea.
 Here, colorful bougainvillea gives life to the whitewashed houses and picturesque hidden alleys.

 Those ready to explore other islands can combine Paros with a short stay in nearby Antiparos, to experience quiet beaches and walking paths in the mountains.

 Enjoy a Mediterranean scenery made of exotic landscapes and solitary chapels where wildflowers and aromatic herbs combine with crystal waters.
 Experience an authentic Greek character.
 Sail away, enjoy the best things to do in Paros!

 What to do and see in Paros

 Paros is a very popular island of Greek Cyclades and a favorite destination among Greeks.
 However, Paros has recently seen an increasing number of foreign tourists.

 Situated right in the center of the Aegean Sea, it attracts an eclectic range of visitors.
 From solo travelers to water sports fans, families with kids, groups of friends, and honeymooners.